6 Best Wall-Hung Toilets in 2022 — Reviews & Top Picks

-Our first pick is the Toto CT418FGNo.01 Aquia Wall-Hung Toilet.
+Our first pick for the best wall hung toilet is the Toto CT418FGNo.01 Aquia Wall-Hung Toilet.
 This is a dual-flushing system that uses either 0.9 or 1.6 GPF.
 The bowl is made of SanaGloss ceramic glaze, making it mold and stain-resistant.
 Not only is it easy to clean, but it won’t crack during temperature fluctuations.
 What’s more, the sleek design will open up several inches of space in your bathroom.
 The toilet is 14.18 x 13.75 x 21 inches.
 You can also choose from a rim height of between 15 and 19 inches.

 The Toto comes with all the accessories needed for an easy installation.
 You can pair it with any in-wall tank and carrier system, as well.
 Weighing 66.5 pounds, it’s on the heavier side, so reinforcement will be necessary.
 You will also have an auto flush option.
 You will feel comfortable knowing this toilet can handle any type of flush you have without clogging.